Charles III, Duke of Bourbon: Sack of Rome

 Bourbon's army arrived before the city of Rome on 5 May and was immediately set upon by the cannons of the defenders.
 Assaults of the city began early in the morning on 6 May 1527, taking advantage of a morning fog which interfered with the ability of the defenders of the Castel Sant'Angelo to use their cannons.
 Attacks were launched against the Borgo and Trastevere.
 This attack on Rome was a gamble for Bourbon, as his army had no artillery to speak of.
 The defence was led by the Papal commander da Ceri, but he had only 3,000 men at his disposal.
 The landsknechts worked to scale the bastion of Santo Spirito, while the Spanish soldiers worked on the porta Torrione.
-During the second assault of the walls near the porta Torrione, Bourbon would be fatally shot.
+During the second assault of the walls near the porta Torrione, Bourbon was fatally shot.
 He had been climbing the walls, dressed in white, when he was hit by an arquebus bullet supposedly fired by the Florentine sculptor Benvenuto Cellini.
 Despite the loss of their commander, by the end of the day, Rome was open to the Imperial army, which had lost a thousand men in the days fighting.
 The city was subject to a terrible eight day sack, with thousands murdered, many raped, and the city pillaged and burned by the army angry at their lack of pay.
 Cloulas estimates the value of the loot at 1,000,000 ducats.
 The Pope and fourteen cardinals who were in the city narrowly escaped capture or death and fled into the Castel Sant'Angelo.
 Bourbon was succeeded as head of the Imperial army by the prince d'Orange.
 The prince was popular with the landsknechts but the other Imperial commanders considered him too youthful and inexperienced.
 Orange was only able to redirect the fury of the soldiers from an assault on Sant'Angelo with difficulty.
 On 6 June, Clement capitulated, agreeing to pay a ransom for his freedom.
 Nevertheless, Clement would remain a prisoner in Sant'Angelo until November.